tomcotter7/gpt-cotts/gpt-cotts-fastapi/notes.md

 ## Foundational LLM Concepts
 ### Embeddings
 [What are embeddings?](https://vickiboykis.com/what_are_embeddings/)
-[1 2 3] - this is a 3 dimensional vector.
 ### Attention
 #### Attention & Transformers - Explained
 [Attention - Explained](https://jalammar.github.io/visualizing-neural-machine-translation-mechanics-of-seq2seq-models-with-attention/)